puneet4840/DevOps-/1 - Linux/Linux.md

 **Copy Files**

-1 - If you are in the directory where your files and destination directory resides.

-Syntax: _**cp [file_name] [destination_folder/]**_

-2 - If your files are in a different directory.
+1 - If your files are in a different directory.

 Syntax: _**cp [/path/to/source_directory/file_name] [path/to/destination_directory/]**_

 e.g., cp /home/action/boom.mp4 /home/movies/

-3 - Copy all files to destination directory.
+2 - Copy all files to destination directory.

 Syntax: _**cp [/path/to/source_directory/*] [/path/to/destination_directory/]**_